multiscale/muscle3/docs/source/technical_design/introduction.rst

 Thus, the coupling library provides coordination and communication in addition to the computing done by the submodels.

-MUSCLE 3 is the third major version of the Multiscale Coupling Library and Environment.
+MUSCLE3 is the third major version of the Multiscale Coupling Library and Environment.
 MUSCLE is grounded in a solid theoretical basis provided by the Multiscale Modelling Language (MML), which is being extended to include a mechanism for running large, dynamically sized sets of submodels.
 Using MUSCLE 3, submodels written in different programming languages can be coupled together, with data exchanged via a network to facilitate distributed execution.
-As such, MUSCLE 3 is a core component of the Multiscale Modelling and Simulation Framework (MMSF) for high-performance distributed computing.
+As such, MUSCLE3 is a core component of the Multiscale Modelling and Simulation Framework (MMSF) for high-performance distributed computing.